My Approach to Helping

 Often the folks who walk into my office are extremely bright and appear pulled together.

-Their insides feel different, however: They might feel like a big head floating around, or like a shell, or weighted down in a suffocating way.
+Their internal sense of self is much different than appearances, though.
+In their body, they might feel like a big head floating around, or like a shell, or weighted down in a suffocating way.
 All while attempting to function.
 That's really hard to do!

 It's especially tricky when they have life decisions to make or sudden changes in their life.
 How do they figure out what to do when their super active, complicated, and often-judgmental mind leads the way?